MicrosoftDocs/azure-docs/articles/hdinsight/storm/apache-storm-scp-programming-guide.md

         }
     }

-When `FinishBatch()` is called, the `lastCommittedTxId` will be update if it is not a replayed transaction.
+When `FinishBatch()` is called, the `lastCommittedTxId` is updated if it is not a replayed transaction.

     public void FinishBatch(Dictionary<string, Object> parms)
     {